HamishClulee/more-art-than.science/front/src/views/posts/tipsfornewplayers.md

 ```
 It will perform faster, its easier to read and you are using the Vue API correctly.

-There is really only one place where you should be using a <template>…. when you want to group a number of elements together for conditional visibility.
+There is really only one place where you should be using a `<template>` when you want to group a number of elements together for conditional visibility.

 ```html
 <template v-if"something">